 • The third floor is open, and has a view of Paris.
 This is a common space for residents, where they can access all the community services provided.

-• A vertical rift, which is a source of light for the circulations and faces the street, offering a visual link between hostel life and the area around it
+• A vertical rift, which is a source of light for the circulation and faces the street, offering a visual link between hostel life and the area around it

 Located entirely on the ground floor, it faces south.
 The rooms enjoy generous light and extend to the outside play areas.
 An aerial canopy made from a light metallic mesh covers the play areas, giving a sense of protection without blocking any light.
 A combination of delicate and rustic plants borders the playground.

 The entire building is covered with a homogeneous skin.
-Referencing the buildings around the outskirts of Paris (low cost housing), the choice of authentic materials makes a link with a characteristic era of RIVP construction.
-The building is faced in brick, which is long lasting and easy to maintain.
-The bricks have been placed using a square edged joint cut, and are handmade.
+Referencing the buildings around the outskirts of Paris (low-cost housing), the choice of authentic materials links with a characteristic era of RIVP construction.
+The building is faced in brick, which is long-lasting and easy to maintain.
+The bricks have been placed using a square-edged joint cut and are handmade.
 This semi-industrial manufacturing method gives the brick infinite shades in its anthracite tones.
-In order to bring out the sensual pleasure of this material, the two caesuras are dressed in copper.
+To bring out the sensual pleasure of this material, the two caesuras are dressed in copper.
 The luminosity and reflective quality of this material contrast with the velvety texture of the dark brick.
-The building’s rounded edges are dressed in brick, and the successive setting back of floors 7, 8, and 9 from the building’s base frees the up space for some small terraces in varnished aluminium.
+The building’s rounded edges are dressed in brick, and the successive setback of floors 7, 8, and 9 from the building’s base frees up space for some small terraces in varnished aluminium.
 The building’s compactness has allowed for mostly 2x2 m windows for each studio, which are on average 18m²

 Two wind turbines are installed on the roof.
 They supply the day-care during the day and the hostel at night.
 This choice of energy supply, still in its infancy in an urban setting, is particularly justified here.
 The building is located in an elevated position and is in a wind corridor.
 Solar panels located on the roof meet 30% of the building’s energy needs.